usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/testing/readme.md

   grouped and ungrouped elements and their siblings absolute target paths broken paths (graceful prevention?)
+  INFO and WARNING level tests

-poll metaschema w/ reference to XSpecs
+  key scoping for index and is-unique poll metaschema w/ reference to XSpecs

 for each constraint ensuring it has an @id locate all x:scenario//mx:report with that rule-id